webcodejunkie/movie_api/README.md

 - *Where*—The application will be hosted online.
 The Skullify application itself is responsive and can therefore be used anywhere and on any device, giving all users the same experience

-- *Why*—Movie enthusiasts want to be able to access information about different movies, directors, and genres.
+- *Why*—Movie enthusiasts want to be able to access information about different horror movies, directors, and genres.
 The server-side of the myFlix application will ensure they have access to this information, that their requests can be processed, and that all necessary data can be stored.